machine-learning-apps/actions-chatops/README.md

 This action helps you trigger downstream actions with a custom command made via a comment in a pull request, otherwhise known as [ChatOps](https://www.pagerduty.com/blog/what-is-chatops/).

 Optionally, you may provide credentials to authenticate as a GitHub App and label an issue once a trigger phrase is detected.
-Having another app other than GitHub Actions apply a label allows you to create a label event to trigger downstream Actions (since Actions cannot create events that trigger other Actions).
+Having another app other than the GitHub Action apply a label allows you to create a label event to trigger downstream Actions (since an Action cannot create events that trigger other Actions).

 ## Example Usage